jnozzi/cocoadev.com/SiteContent/General/HowITunesTracksSongFiles.markdown

 Yep, I've got those scars too.

 Personally I can't understand the people who think its a Carbon vs Cocoa situation.
-The best thing about OSX is that we have a choice of [[APIs]] we can use: POSIX, Carbon and Cocoa.
+The best thing about OSX is that we have a choice of General/APIs we can use: POSIX, Carbon and Cocoa.
 Bring it (all) on!

 ----

 I don't understand why debate is even necessary.
-The [[AliasManager]] and [[FileManager]] [[APIs]] work very well and are available to any developer who wishes to use them.
+The General/AliasManager and General/FileManager General/APIs work very well and are available to any developer who wishes to use them.
 Value judgements do not affect their availability.
 Use the right API for the right purpose and get on with making your app actually useful.